I of course do not own anything to do with Buffy the Vampire Slayer or Supernatural.

 “You’re a demon!”

-Buffy just stared at the man as he accused her of being a demon.
+Buffy just stared at the man.
 “Seriously!”
 She said.
 “You’re the one who climbs out of grave, in daylight, and you’re calling me a demon?!
 I should stake you right now and send you back to whatever hell you came from.”

 Buffy and Dean eyed each other suspiciously, neither one willing to make a move just yet.